pfirsich/bullider/README.md

 ## To Do
 * Implement a broad phase?
 I don't think it's necessary and I'm not sure if it's helpful at all (there is of course an extra cost).
 * Try out different ways to keep track of active objects.
-The current freelist approach was chosen, because it is very simple and good enough, but in the `double_linked_list` branch you can see an approach where each collider will keep track of the next and previous active collider.
-The extra bookkeeping is significant, but the objects are processed in order and it's noticably faster (by a factor 4 or so).
+The current approach was chosen, because it is very simple and seems to have no obvious downsides, but in the `double_linked_list` branch you can see an approach where each collider will keep track of the next and previous active collider.
+The extra bookkeeping is significant, but for some reason it's a good bit faster (by a factor 3 or so).
 Sadly it's very clear that the approach is complex and that's also why it's error prone and not something I want to maintain.
+I would like to find out why exactly it's this much faster while not seeming like it at all.
+* Handle groups better.
+I'm not sure if the current approach is as useful as I think.
+A version that takes only a single group as an argument to `getCollisions` is noticably faster.
+I also tried out a bitmask version (see `bitmask_groups` branch), which is a bit faster, but in my opinion less nice to use.

 ## Demo Program
 You can press the buttons specified in brackets in the debug text to switch stuff around.